baobabKoodaa/blog/README.md

 ## Attribution

 Hi, I'm Baobab.
-I didn't start this from scratch.
-- I started building on top of [Greg Lobinski's](https://github.com/greglobinski) excellent [hero-blog-starter](https://github.com/greglobinski/gatsby-starter-hero-blog/)
-- For infinite scroll and pagination I used some code from [Joan Mira](https://github.com/gazpachu) and [react-simple-infinite-scroll](https://github.com/jaredpalmer/react-simple-infinite-scroll)
+I didn't do everything by myself; I leveraged the work of many awesome creators.

 - Photos are mostly from [Unsplash](https://www.unsplash.com/), hover over to see photographer attribution.
 - Icons are mostly from [FontAwesome](https://origin.fontawesome.com/).

+I started building on top of [Greg Lobinski's](https://github.com/greglobinski) excellent [hero-blog-starter](https://github.com/greglobinski/gatsby-starter-hero-blog/).
 Main changes from Greg's version:

 - Fixed draft posts (used to leak draft posts into production)
-- Fixed RSS feed (used to not have dates so RSS readers were unable to tell which content is new + used to have non-post-articles in feed)
+- Fixed RSS feed
+    - Dates were added to RSS items so that RSS readers are able to tell which content is new.
+    - Non-post pages removed from RSS feed.
 - Fixed 404 page (text used to be hidden under header)
-- Improved usability for users who have JS disabled (Font loading and contact form submission)
+- Contact page entirely redone.
+    - Had a font issue caused by antd library.
+I was unable to reproduce the issue locally to find what was causing it, so I redid the entire form without the library.
-- Contact Form submission used to require entire web site to be hosted on Netlify.
+    - Submission used to require entire web site to be hosted on Netlify.
 Now the Contact Form submission uses Google Scripts and web site hosting / form handling can be changed independently.
+    - Submission works for users who have JS disabled.
 - Allow multiple tags (used to be just 1 category per post)
-- Allow custom React components inside Markdown files
+- Allow custom React components inside Markdown files.
-- Added 'Follow' page, so users know that RSS feed exists (also link to email newsletter)
+- Added 'Follow' page, so users know that RSS feed exists (the page also contains a link to email newsletter)
 - Added infinite scroll, which gracefully degrades into pagination.
 - Many design changes.
 Spent a lot of time tweaking image placeholders :gem: Removed and simplified a lot of features to create a less cluttered look (matter of preference, eye of the beholder and so forth...)